 However, it’s imperative to discover which compounds are best suited, or best combined, for treating diseases — not all cannabis plants have the same ratio or chemical makeup, and not every person and disease reacts identically.

-“Cannabinoids, cannabinoid acids, terpenes, terpenoids, flavonoids, flavonoid leukocytes, polyphenols — these are bioactive compounds in cannabis, and maybe some others,” Hanuš explained.
+“Cannabinoids, cannabinoid acids, terpenes, terpenoids, flavonoids, flavonoid glycosides, polyphenols — these are bioactive compounds in cannabis, and maybe some others,” Hanuš explained.

 Further complicating things, different compounds of the cannabis plant only exist at different stages of its development, not to mention that some are transformed or lost during decarboxylation — when cannabis is heated while being smoked, vaped, or cooked.